lngoquy1/Shelfie/README.md

 # Shelved
 This is an Android app project for CS71.
-Software Engineering (Prof. Zachary Palmer)
+Software Engineering (Prof. Zachary Palmer) by Lan Anh Ngo Quy, Leah Brumgard, Kellie Dinh and Nicole Feldbaum.

 This project is made with a maven project - **nonAndroid**, and an Android project - **android**.